phantacea.com - latest highlights

 Black and white version of a potential cover for 1000 Daze, prepared by Jim McPherson, 2009

-Henry Fuseli's Great Night is behind her; I take her to represent Primeval Lilith, the Demon Queen of the Night, the animus (in all senses of the word) behind the actions of Master Morgan Abyss, the Master of Weir who appears in the first section of the novel;
+Henry Fuseli's Great Night is behind her; I take her to represent Primeval Lilith, the Demon Queen of the Night, the animus (in all senses of the word) behind the actions of Master Morgan Abyss, the Master of Weir who appears throughout "The Death's Head Hellion", the first section of the novel, which as per here is available as an acclerated mini-novel in booklet format

 Colour version of a potential cover for "The Thousand Days of Disbelief"